Set up Integrity Monitoring

 Change the content hash algorithm

-You can select the hash algorithm(s) that will be used by the Integrity Monitoring module to store baseline information.
+You can select the hash algorithms to be used by the Integrity Monitoring module to store baseline information.
 You can select more than one algorithm, but this is not recommended because of the detrimental effect on performance.

 You can change the content hash algorithm